2022 Houston Astros season: August

 Framber Valdez hurled eight innings and allowed two runs in a 4–2 win versus Texas in the opener for his 22nd consecutive quality start—among left-handers, it was both the most consecutive in major league history and highest total in one season, and second-most consecutive among all pitchers.
 It was the fourth-most overall in one season, tying Hall of Famer Bob Gibson (1968) and Chris Carpenter (2005) behind Jacob deGrom (24 consecutive in 2018).
 Jose Altuve doubled twice, walked twice, scored twice and drove in two runs lead a 5–3 win over Texas on August 31.
 Astros right-hander Cristian Javier (8–9) started and worked five innings, allowing three runs and struck out seven.
 Rafael Montero closed out the ninth for his tenth save, the first time he had recorded double figures in saves in a season.

 Bregman named Player of the Month.
 Entering the month of August with a .773 OPS, Alex Bregman batted 362/.452/.681 with nine doubles, seven home runs, 22 RBI, 17 walks and 27 runs scored over 27 games.
 It was his third career monthly award, which he had last won in August 2019.

-September
+September—October

 The Astros promoted prospects Hunter Brown and Yainer Díaz from Sugar Land to the major league roster for the first time on September 1.